Sukumu/GatsbySite/src/pages/about/index.md

 title: Sukumu values
 published: true
 ---
-### Sukumu-grown coffee
+### Sukumu Study
-Sukumu Coffee is so awesome!!!
+Sukumu technical analysis is so awesome!!!

-### Sukumu origin
+### Sukumu filter
-Participates in operational planning with top management and key operating officials to advise on the contracting implications of proposed management decisions, such as conversion of in-house performance to contract performance, and to recommend alternatives based on contracting considerations.
-Participates in or conducts conferences, staff studies, etc. pertaining to overall management and programming, mid and long term planning for acquisition activities.
+Participates in organic and autmated trading.

-### Sukumu farming
+### Sukumu Trade
-Sustainable agriculture.
-Sukumu farms in sustainable ways based on an understanding of ecosystem services.
+Sustainable trades.
+Trade with the market's money.

-### Sukumu sourcing
+### Sukumu Trend Trade
-Direct trade is a form of sourcing practiced by some coffee roasters.
+Trade with the trend to profits.

-### Sukumu profits
+### Sukumu Momentum Trade
 We want to truly empower the communities that bring amazing coffee to you. https://sukumumedia.netlify.com